 The grapes used in our Sangiovese were grown on a southwest-facing slope in the Broke-Fordwich sub region of the Hunter Valley.
 The vineyard lies at the foot of the sandstone cliffs on free draining 'mountain wash' soil.
 An open canopy and an excellent aspect created perfect conditions for steady ripening and brilliant colour development.

-In 2014, the grapes were harvested in the last week of February.
+In 2015, the grapes were harvested in late February.
 The fruit was crushed to open fermenters and approximately 30% of the juice was removed to produce our Sangiovese Rose.
 The remaining juice was fermented on skins for 10 days.
 The wine was then pressed and transferred to 1 and 2 year old French barriques.
 The wine was racked frequently to aerate and soften the tannins.